-CHS, EHS, NHS 10, 11, 12 1.0/year .5/sem Credit Prerequisites: Successful completion of Biology In this course, students will learn about forensic science, the application of science to law.
+CHS, EHS, NHS 10, 11, 12 .5/sm; 1.0/yr Credit

+Prerequisites: Successful completion of Biology

+In this course, students will learn about forensic science, the application of science to law.
 Major topics of study include fingerprinting, blood spatter evidence collection and analysis, DNA evidence analysis, trace evidence collection and analysis, proper crime scene procedures, and the legal issues involved with evidence collection and storage.
 This course may be taken 2 semesters, with a different emphasis in each semester for 1.0 credit (CHS and NHS).